OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 With a little effort, you can build a reasonable GUI-based reverse engineering environment for free.

 For navigating the decompiled sources, we recommend [IntelliJ](https://www.jetbrains.com/idea/ "IntelliJ IDEA"), a relatively lightweight IDE that works great for browsing code and allows basic on-device debugging of the decompiled apps.
-However, if you prefer something that's clunky, slow, and complicated to use, [Eclipse](https://eclipse.org/ide/ "Eclipse") is the right IDE for you (based on the author's personal bias).
+However, if you prefer something that's clunky, slow, and complicated to use, [Eclipse](https://eclipse.org/ide/) is the right IDE for you (based on the author's personal bias).

-If you don't mind looking at Smali instead of Java, you can use the [smalidea plugin for IntelliJ](https://github.com/JesusFreke/smali/wiki/smalidea "Smalidea") for debugging.
+If you don't mind looking at Smali instead of Java, you can use the [smalidea plugin for IntelliJ](https://github.com/JesusFreke/smali/wiki/smalidea) for debugging.
 Smalidea supports single-stepping through the bytecode and identifier renaming, and it watches for non-named registers, which makes it much more powerful than a JD + IntelliJ setup.

 [APKTool](https://ibotpeaches.github.io/Apktool/ "APKTool") is a popular free tool that can extract and disassemble resources directly from the APK archive and disassemble Java bytecode to Smali format (Smali/Baksmali is an assembler/disassembler for the Dex format.
-It's also Icelandic for "Assembler/Disassembler").
+It's also Icelandic for).
 APKTool allows you to reassemble the package, which is useful for patching and applying changes to the Manifest.

-You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2") and [Angr](https://nilocunger.github.io/ "Angr").
+You can accomplish more elaborate tasks (such as program analysis and automated de-obfuscation) with open source reverse engineering frameworks such as [Radare2](https://www.radare.org "Radare2") and [Angr](https://nilocunger.github.io/).
 You'll find usage examples for many of these free tools and frameworks throughout the guide.

 #### Commercial Tools